Create a Python virtual environment

 pip install cmsisdsp

-It will also install NumPy, which is a dependency of the CMSIS-DSP Python package.
+This will also install NumPy, which is a dependency of the CMSIS-DSP Python package.

 pip install jupyter

-pip install soundfile
+pip install soundfile ipywidgets matplotlib

-you can now launch the Jupyter notebook:
+You can now launch the Jupyter notebook with the following command:

 jupyter notebook